jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    :start-after: # handle_send_start
    :end-before: # handle_send_end

-You'll notice we didn't actually decide where to send the response.
+You'll notice that we haven't yet determined where to send the response.
 For this we will pull a pattern out of the bag of tricks that is `Enterprise Integration Patterns`_, in this case the `Return Address`_ pattern:

 .. image:: callable/return-address-dark.svg
    :class: only-dark